Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Introduction

 \section{Introduction}

 Networks have become the backbone of the modern society.
-Social networks, the Internet, and energy systems are examples of critical networks that we rely on their operation in our daily lives.
-As such, the control, security, and management of these and other types of networks are of paramount importance, providing a rich class of system theoretic questions for the control community~\cite{mesbahi2010graph}.
-One foundational class of questions on networked systems pertains to their controllability~\cite{tanner2004controllability, liu2011controllability,mousavi2017structural}.
+One foundational class of questions on networked systems pertains to their controllability~\cite{tanner2004controllability,mousavi2018structural,mousavi2017robust, mousavi2018null}.
 While there are classical tests to check the controllability of linear time-invariant (LTI) systems, their application to large-scale networks is numerically infeasible.
-Moreover, finding a minimum cardinality set of input nodes that ensure the controllability of a (linear) network is NP-hard.
-To overcome these issues, an alternative set of approaches involve adopting graph-theoretic techniques and connecting the controllability of a network to its topological features.
-Such an approach to the network controllability problem can also provide a framework for designing topologies that have favorable system theoretic properties.
-In this direction, controllability analysis of networks with the so-called Laplacian dynamics has gained a lot of attention, partially due to their relevance in distributed algorithms such as consensus, distributed estimation, and nonlinear synchronization~\cite{tanner2004controllability,rahmani2009controllability, zhang2011controllability, zhang2014upper, yaziciouglu2016graph}.
-In its most basic form, Laplacian dynamics appear when the states of a network follow a consensus-type coordination protocol \cite{olfati2007consensus}.
+Moreover, finding a minimum cardinality set of input nodes ensuring the controllability of a network is NP-hard.
+To overcome these issues, an alternative set of approaches involves adopting graph-theoretic techniques and connecting the controllability of a network to its topological features.
+In this direction, controllability analysis of networks with the so-called Laplacian dynamics has gained a lot of attention, partially due to their relevance in distributed algorithms as consensus, distributed estimation, and nonlinear synchronization~\cite{tanner2004controllability, zhang2014upper, ji2015protocols,yaziciouglu2016graph,ji2017new}.

+In its most basic form, this dynamics is realized when the states of a network follow a consensus-type coordination protocol \cite{olfati2007consensus}.
 In such a dynamics, a subset of nodes in the network-known as leaders-are assumed to be controlled by external commands, while the other nodes-referred to as followers-follow the consensus (nearest-neighbor interaction) protocol.
-The controllability analysis of such leader-follower Laplacian networks is of great interest in scenarios such as formation control, human-swarm interaction, and network security~\cite{ji2009interconnection,mesbahi2010graph}.
+The controllability analysis of leader-follower Laplacian networks is of great interest in scenarios such as formation control, human-swarm interaction, and network security~\cite{ji2009interconnection,mesbahi2010graph}.